What Is DNS?

 There are two types of Authoritative Name Servers: master and slave.
 The master server stores original or masters of data; the slave server stores copies of the master or original.

 This is important because if the first or primary server should fail, service can still continue through the secondary name server.
 Root name servers are at the top of the distributed database hierarchy, the ultimate authority.

-If you need to resolve a problem with a Top Level Domain (TLD), you query the Root Name Server.
+What is DNS lookup?If you need to resolve a problem with a Top Level Domain (TLD), you query the Root Name Server.
 A TLD is best understood as the last three letters of a domain name, after the dot.
 The extension might be .com, .net, or .org, or even an international extension, such as .uk.
 Those letters represent different purposes of the domain, such as .com for commerce and .org for organizations and educational institutes.
 A Root Name Server (RNS) query is called a DNS lookup very simply because you are “looking up” the information you need on the domain.
 A reverse lookup is when you know the numerical IP address and you want to know what domain names are associated with that IP address.